arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my evearyday life, through all its ups and downs and dull mundanities.

+### 04.13.16
+Heard this from Jim Barnett while watching the Warriors win their 73rd regular season game today.
+One of the Bull's 10 losses in their 72 win season came against the Charlotte Hornets, the team for which Dell Curry played.
+That game came down to the wire - specifically, Charlotte hit 2 free throws at the very end to win the game.
+Those free throws were sunk by none other than Dell Curry.
+In other words, Dell Curry gave Steph the chance to set this record!

 ### 04.12.16
 Another lazy day, another definition.
 >ampipathic - adj. - hydrophilic + hydrophobic (molecule)